KAN-Therm: A Lightweight Battery Thermal Model Using Kolmogorov-Arnold Network

 \section{Abstract}

-Battery management systems (BMSs) rely on real-time estimation of battery temperature distribution in battery cells to ensure safe and optimal operation of Lithium-ion batteries (LIBs).
+A battery management system (BMS) relies on real-time estimation of battery temperature distribution in battery cells to ensure safe and optimal operation of Lithium-ion batteries.
 However, physical BMS often suffers from memory and computational resource limitations required by high-fidelity models.
-Temperature prediction using physics-based models becomes challenging due to their higher computational time.
-In contrast, machine learning based approaches offer faster predictions but demand larger memory overhead.
-In this work, we develop a lightweight and efficient Kolmogorov-Arnold networks (KAN) based thermal model, KAN-Therm, to predict the core temperature of a cylindrical battery.
-We have compared the memory overhead and computation costs of our method with Multi-layer perceptron (MLP), recurrent neural network (RNN), and long short-term memory (LSTM) network.
-Our results show that the proposed KAN-Therm model exhibit the best prediction accuracy with the least memory overhead and computation time.
+Temperature estimation of batteries for safety-critical systems using physics-based models on physical BMS can potentially become challenging due to their higher computational time.
+In contrast, neural network-based approaches offer faster estimation but require greater memory overhead.
+To address these challenges, we propose Kolmogorov-Arnold network (KAN) based thermal model, KAN-therm, to estimate the core temperature of a cylindrical battery.
+Unlike traditional neural network architectures, KAN uses learnable nonlinear activation functions that can effectively capture system complexity using relatively lean models.
+We have compared the memory overhead and estimation time of our model with state-of-the-art neural network and tree-based models to demonstrate the applicability and potential scalability of KAN-therm on a physical BMS.